Edinburgh-Genome-Foundry/bioprinter/README.rst

     England flag drawn with 3 different strains of the bacterium *E. coli*.

-Bioprinter was written at the Edinburgh Genome Foundry by Zulko_ after an original idea and Matlab code by Mike Shen (`the project on Github <https://github.com/mshen5/BioPointillism>`_).

 Bioprinter is released on Github_ under the MIT licence (¢ Edinburgh Genome Foundry), everyone is welcome to contribute !

+Bioprinter was written at the Edinburgh Genome Foundry by Zulko_ after an original idea and Matlab code by Mike Shen (`Mike's project on Github <https://github.com/mshen5/BioPointillism>`_).